TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 the background, other people speaking etc. These are just as much a nuisance to breaking your focus as digital distractions.

-solution:
+Solution:
-Find a quiet study place in your home you can go to to focus, if that's not an option you can use noise cancelling head phones to block out any noise distractions from your environment.
+Find a quiet study place in your home you can go to to focus, if that's not an option you can use noise cancelling headphones to block out any noise distractions from your environment.

 ## Pitfalls to Avoid